Growing food is like printing your own money.

 FOR THE GARDEN BUGS ….
 Macerated extract

-Finely chop 500 gr of garlic and onion (you can use a mixture of both or just one), put it in 10 liters of water and leave to ferment.
+Finely chop 500 gr of garlic and onion (you can use a mixture of both or just one), put it in 10 litres of water and leave to ferment.

 Once the mixture has stopped fermenting – when foam no longer forms – dilute in more water, in a ratio of 1 to 10, and spray on the soil in your garden or on the plants.